https://www.totraveltoo.com/

 He instructed us to turn our torch lights off as we approached the “Great Pyramid Plaza” or “Lost World” to view the shadows it makes on the surrounding landscape.
 The shadows were large and creepy and we were so pleased we had Alberto with us guiding us through these ancient monuments.

-Suddenly from out of nowhere howling and screeching could be heard in front of us, we jumped.
-Alberto chuckled as he enlightened us that it is the Howler Monkeys as they are awakening and calling for their mates.
+Suddenly from out of nowhere howling and screeching could be heard in front of us, and we jumped.
+Alberto chuckled as he enlightened us that it was the Howler Monkeys as they were awakening and calling for their mates.

 We arrived at Temple IV and climbed the rickety wooden staircase to the top to take a prime position.
 Alberto did not come with us, he wanted us to experience the waking up of the jungle first before he joined us.